Implement Flex Mode on a Unity Game

 Build and run the app

-Go to File > Build Settings and ensure that the Scenes/SampleScene is selected in Scenes in Build.
-Click Build to build the APK.
+Go to File > Build Settings.
+Click Build at the bottom of the window to build the APK.

 After building the APK, run the game app on a foldable Galaxy device and see how the UI switches from Normal to Flex mode.
 If you don’t have any physical device, you can also test it on a Remote Test Lab device.